 If you have followed us for even a short while, you probably know that one of our special interests are the mail-order homes of the early 20th century.
 In many Washington, DC, neighborhoods and in the city’s older suburbs, we can find an abundance of those historic kit houses.
 (More often than not, the owners have no idea that some 90 or 100 years ago, their house arrived neatly packaged on a railroad car, in thousands of numbered pieces.)
 You can learn more about catalog homes here.

 The authors of this blog share a passion for house history and historic kit homes.
-(Scroll down for a slideshow with several dozen Sears kit houses in the DC area.)

 We are part of a national network of kit house historians and have been involved in comprehensive research into the history, documentation, and preservation of early 20th-century kit homes in the DC area.
 Cati has been featured as a Sears and Lewis house expert in the Washington Post, on WTOP and in the Wall Street Journal as well as on many national research blogs.
 You can find a regularly updated selection of previous posts and articles here as well as here on Cati’s DCHouseCat blog.

 We are available for local presentations on historic mail-order homes in a variety of DC neighborhoods.
 We also are happy to assist historians or individual home owners in identifying or authenticating their catalog house.
 Quite often, however, we find that a suspected or reported kit house actually did not come from a kit.
 (Read Marcie’s virgin post on the Kit House That Wasn’t here.)
-Or click here for a sample Kit House brochure for the Cleveland Park Historic Society)
+Click here for a sample Kit House brochure for the Cleveland Park Historic Society)

 Cati’s dchousecat stream at Flickr features a large number of historic catalog homes from Sears, Lewis and Aladdin from the DC Metro area as well as many helpful architectural details.